 - Qualified (Non-rewards credit cards and debit cards)

 However, tiered pricing doesn’t provide any details or flexibility regarding credit card processing fees.
-For example, a credit union debit card (usually a low interchange rate) can be billed using a rewards card rate (one of the most expensive).
+For example, a processor may bill a credit union debit card (usually a low interchange rate) using a rewards card rate (one of the most expensive).

-Since there are no set guidelines to determine which category a card is placed under, mismatching often occurs, and businesses can get overcharged for credit card processing fees.
+Since no set guidelines exist to determine which category a card falls into, mismatching often occurs, and businesses can get overcharged for credit card processing fees.

 Protect Your Payments

-There are many ways to process credit cards, but not all of them are created equal.
+Not every credit card processing pricing model is created equal.
 Compare credit card processing rates to safeguard your finances, and use a merchant services provider that offers simple, transparent pricing.
 By finding the right credit card pricing model, you can ensure the lowest processing fees for your business.